zeek/zeek-docs/doc/scripts/base/utils/patterns.zeek.rst

        # r2 = /^?(\.(a\.com|b\.com|c\.com))$?/

-   :ss: a set of strings to OR together.
+   :param ss: a set of strings to OR together.

-   :pat: the pattern containing a "~~"  in it.
+   :param pat: the pattern containing a "~~"  in it.
 If a literal backslash is
         included, it needs to be escaped with another backslash due to Zeek's string parsing reducing it to a single backslash upon rendering.